artist, writer, and director Charise M Studesville

 In 2008, Charise attended the USC/Warner Brothers Directing & Producing Summer Program at the University of Southern California, and finished up the summer by directing her first independent and award-winning film, The Hands.
 In 2010, Charise directed and produced a feature documentary on the organization Common Threads, and the impact of “food deserts” on the health and welfare of inner-city children in American cities.

-She founded Hollywood Chick Mafia, "a community of creative rebel chicks in Hollywood, supporting each others' badassery," and hosts weekly rooms on Clubhouse in support of women in the industry.
-Currently, she has several projects in film, television, and publishing, as well as a women-driven creative venture with business partner, Ananda Lewis.
-Charise chosen as a mentee for the the prestigious 2022 WIF Mentorship as a multi-hyphenate under Alissa Bachner and Marta Cunningham.
-And she was a featured artist at Kente Royal Gallery in Harlem.
-Charise is currently in development on a rom-com with producer Gaylyn Fraiche.
+She founded Hollywood Chick Mafia, "a community of creative rebel chicks in Hollywood, supporting each others' badassery," and hosts rooms on Clubhouse and local events in support of women in the industry.
+Currently, she has several projects in film, television, and publishing, in development, as well as a women-driven creative venture with business partner, Ananda Lewis.